Conduct a Free Wisconsin Probation Search via Official Channels

 262-896-8525

-How To Look Up a Probationer’s Violations in Wisconsin & Contact the Officer Supervising Them
+How To Look Up a Probationer’s Violations in Wisconsin & Contact Their Supervising Officer

 Individuals who have concerns about a probationer can contact the probation department responsible for managing that person.
 The probation department can pass on those concerns to the relevant probation officer.